bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 can't do with a basic Gaussian).
 Additionally, it allows us to have complex relationships between the variables instead of the independence we assume with our diagonal Gaussians.
-So then the trick then is to pick a transformation :math:`f_t` that gives us the flexibility but, importantly, is easy to compute because we want to use this in a VAE setup.
+The trick then is to pick a transformation :math:`f_t` that gives us the flexibility, but more importantly is easy to compute because we want to use this in a VAE setup.
 The next section describes an elegant and simple to compute transform that accomplishes both of these things.